GeneralProducts/day-of-code/_posts/2018-09-08-download-the-starter-kit.md

 ## Instructions for Windows

-* In File Explorer, find the ZIP file that you have downloaded and right-mouse > Expand All
+* In File Explorer, find the ZIP file that you have downloaded and right-mouse > Extract All
 * A dialogue box appears asking you to set the location of the unzipped folder: it should be This PC > Windows (C:) > Users > [username] > repos, so write in the repos folder name, a bit like this:

 ![Extracting the files on Windows](/assets/images/extract-win.JPG)